-However, understanding why people abuse important because it can help us prevent them from carrying out the abuse and work out the best ways to protect children.
+Understanding why people abuse is important because it can, in some cases, help us prevent them from carrying out the abuse and helps us to work out the best ways to protect children.

 A range of factors